Creamy Sweet Potato & Roasted Red Pepper Spread

 Instructions

 • Add the roasted peppers, tahini, lemon juice, garlic, salt and coriander to the food processor.
 Pulse the ingredients to incorporate.
-Add a tablespoon of water, then process for 2 minutes, or until you have a silky smooth mixture, stopping a few times to scrape the bowl of the processor down.
+Add a tablespoon of water, then process for 2 minutes, or until you have a silky smooth mixture, stopping the processor a few times to scrape the bowl down, then continuing to blend.
 Add an extra tablespoon of water if the mixture is too thick (it should be lighter than hummus and easily spreadable).
 Add freshly ground pepper to taste and additional salt to taste.
-Serve with crackers, on toast, or as a sandwich spread.

 xo